Your guide to dining like a Hill staffer or Barracks Row local in this historic neighborhood.

-Bon Appétit recently bestowed the ultimate honor on the nation’s capital, calling it the “Restaurant City of the Year.”
+In 2016, Bon Appétit bestowed the ultimate honor on the nation’s capital, calling it the “Restaurant City of the Year.”
 And that’s thanks in no small part to the culinary creativeness of celebrated chef Aaron Silverman.
 The young chef burst onto the DC dining scene in 2013 with the opening of Rose’s Luxury, a modest looking neighborhood restaurant in a Capitol Hill rowhouse.
 Buzz built early with diners lining up for the sometimes hours-long wait, but you can reserve a same-day table or score a group reservation.

-Silverman’s combo of innovative comfort foods (must try: the smoked brisket with white bread, horseradish and slaw) with a laid-back, dinner party vibe has earned him accolades, including Best New Restaurant in America in 2014 by Bon Appétit, Food & Wine’s 2016 Chef of the Year, a James Beard Award for Best Mid-Atlantic Chef and multiple Michelin stars.
+Silverman’s combo of innovative comfort foods (must try: the smoked brisket with white bread, horseradish and slaw) with a laid-back, dinner party vibe has earned him accolades, including Best New Restaurant in America in 2014 by Bon Appétit, Food & Wine’s 2016 Chef of the Year, a James Beard Award for Best Mid-Atlantic Chef and three (yes, three!)
+Michelin-starred restaurants.

-He followed up his first act with Pineapple & Pearls, next door, which features an over-the-top 13-course tasting menu (reservations required here!).
-Experience it three ways: Splurge for a $250-per-person dining extravaganza at either of the two seatings; belly up to the bar for a $100 discount (comes without drink pairings); or reserve the covered patio for a la carte snacks and cocktail service.
+He followed up his first act with the two Michelin star Pineapple & Pearls, next door, which features an over-the-top multi-course tasting menu (reservations required!).
+Splurge for a dining extravaganza at either of the two seatings or belly up to the bar for a discount (comes without drink pairings).

 Other Eighth Street Options